August 8th, 2013

 -When flying on United having Star Alliance Gold status will allow you to make the free same-day confirmed changes to your flight when done in the online check-in process.

 -Aegean miles aren’t worth nearly as much as United or USAirways miles, so once you get the status you want you will want to switch back to earning miles from those carriers.
+Most airlines will allow you to switch your mileage program from Aegean to one like United after checking in your luggage.

 -You won’t get upgrades on United or USAirways like you would if you earned elite status in their programs.